stablekernel/aqueduct/doc/tutorial/2016-06-19-executing-queries.md

 Notice that the string used to match the query parameter is the first argument to `HTTPQuery`.
 You may name the associated variable whatever you like, it doesn't have to match the name in the query parameter.
 Also, note that we first check `containsSubstring` to make sure it is not-null.
 If we simply assigned `null` to `description`, we'd be creating a predicate that checked to see if the `description` *contained* `null`.

 Using HTTP header values as parameters is accomplished in the same way, except using the `HTTPHeader` metadata.
-Both are evaluated case-insensitively.
+Query parameters are case sensitive, where header parameters are not.

 Then, add a new test: